 While nobody exactly knows how much coca is cultivated and how much cocaine is produced and subsequently exported, both the United Nations and the United States make annual estimations of the size of the illicit industry.

-In 2015, Colombia had 96,000 hectares of coca cultivation according to the United Nations and 159,000 hectares, according to the United States.
+In 2016, Colombia had 188,000 hectares of coca cultivation according to the United States.

 Coca cultivation in Colombia in hectares